HiFaraz/character/README.md

 })
 ```

 Note how `authentication` was added as a plugin.
-The modular nature of Identity Desk makes it easy to build a custom identity solution.
+The modular nature of Character makes it easy to build a custom identity solution.

 ## Documentation